18F/handbook/_pages/policies/business-and-ops-policies/top-secret.md

 * Supervisor must write up a Justification explaining why this clearance is necessary
    * [Sample Justification](https://goo.gl/FVRmeZ)

-* Update your government style resume

 * If you have been employed at GSA for over one year complete the following documents:
    * [GSA Credit Report](https://goo.gl/GiFhBy)
    * [Declaration of Federal Employment (OF 306)](https://goo.gl/QDkDZC)

-### 2. Email items from Step 1 (updated resume, supervisor justification, GSA PRDS, credit report and Declaration of Federal Employment) to the [People Ops Team](mailto:TTS-PeopleOps@gsa.gov).
-They will contact GSA HR to take one of the following steps:
+### 2. Email items from Step 1 (supervisor justification, GSA PRDS, credit report and Declaration of Federal Employment) to the [People Ops Team](mailto:TTS-PeopleOps@gsa.gov).
+They will contact GSA HR Classification and work with HR and the Supervisor to create an updated PD:
-* If you are on an **individual PD** (i.e. supervisory innovation specialist):
-   * HR will only need to update that PD
-* If you are on a **standard PD** (i.e. innovation specialist):
-   * HR will need to create a new PD
-   * HR will send People Ops Form OF-8 that your supervisor will need to sign
-   * Once new PD is approved and OF-8 is submitted, TTS Talent will create an RPA, which moves you to the new PD
+* Once the PD is created, People Ops will submit the package to GSA Security and submit a PAR if applicable

       * Please note that you can not be placed on this new PD until your security clearance is processed by OPM.
 You may request a waiver justification to be placed on this PD before the clearance goes through ONLY if your PD is classified as critical sensitive (versus special sensitive)
       * Waiver justifications must be written by the supervisor and approved by the FAS Commissioner (Alan Thomas)